neosaurrrus/blog-entries/17_to_22 React.md

 Netlify is a relatively new kid on the block which I think is very easy to use and very highly recommended.

-1. Install the Netlify Command Line Tool globllly - `npm i netlify -g`
+1. Install the Netlify Command Line Tool globally - `npm i netlify-cli -g`
 2. Deploy using Netlify from the Root App folder - `netlify deploy`.
 Specify `build` as the current path to deploy.

 All done?
 Nope!